 Choose a Template

 There are virtually thousands of free and paid freelancing website templates available online.
 Once you choose a website builder like WordPress or Squarespace, you will have access to many template choices.
 Your template should work as the base for your creative process.
 You will need to choose a template that compliments your style, gives you the ability to show examples of your work in a professional setting, and where you can make an impact on your potential clients.
 The great thing about using a template is that it gives you a solid foundation.
 On it, you can build your site.
 Most features are customizable, helping you create a unique site.
+You can check this list of the best freelance marketplace WordPress themes.

 Create a Domain